eoinok/maCinemaBooking/README.md

 When you get this working, commit and push your changes.

 # Part 2
 Change the image at the top of the screen to something else associated with Movies.
 To do this, download a file (jpg or png) from the web.
-Save it to the assets folder and then change the reference to the file within App.js inside the IMG tag.
+Save it (or upload it) to the assets folder and then change the reference to the file within App.js inside the IMG tag.
 When you get this working, commit and push your changes.

 # Part 3
 Add a Toggle Switch to the MovieBooking Component.
 To do this:
 - Add a new useState hook to the top of the file with the other useState hooks.
-Call this [balcony, setBalcony]
+Call this [balcony, setBalcony] set this initiall to false ```useState(false)``` on the right side of the equals.
 - Add a Switch component to the list of components being imported from react-native at the top of the Screen
-- Pass the following props to the Switch component - ***value={balcony} onValueChange={setBalcony}*** this first ties the value of the Switch to whatever is stored in the balcony useState hook.
+- Add the ```<Switch/>``` in the placeholder provided at the bottom of the MovieBooking Component - pass the following props to the Switch component - ***value={balcony} onValueChange={setBalcony}*** this first ties the value of the Switch to whatever is stored in the balcony useState hook.
 The second make sure that whenever the toggle switch changes that the new value (true or false) is passed to the balcony state using the setBalcony hook function.
 When you get this working, commit and push your changes.

 # Part 4